 1. Donald Glover.
-And the rest of the amazing cast (…but mostly Donald Glover)
+And the rest of the amazing cast of The Lion King 2019 (…but mostly Donald Glover)

-If you know me at all, you’re probably already aware that Donald Glover is my favorite famous human and I will always support anything he’s in because he creates magical works of art and the sound of his voice melts my heart.
-That aside, the entire cast of this movie is unbelievable.
+If you know me at all, you probably already know that I love Donald Glover.
+He creates magical works of art and the sound of his voice melts my heart.
+That aside, the entire cast of The Lion King 2019 is unbelievable.
 The chemistry between the actors really brings these already familiar characters to life and cement their places in our hearts all over again.
 Billy Eicher and Seth Rogen are hilarious as Timon and Pumbaa, as are Keegan-Michael Key and Eric Andre as Hyeenas.
 Even Zazu, a stiff fuddy duddy in the original 1994 film has new life with John Oliver‘s interpretation.
 Young Simba and Nala (JD McCrary and Shahadi Wright Joseph) sing like angels and are too cute for words.
 Florence Kasumba is a force as Shenzi and Chiwetel Ejiofor brings an intensity to Scar that gave me actual goosebumps.
 And Beyonce is… well, she’s Beyonce.
 But more on that later.

 We know the story.
 There’s no twists, no wild surprises, nothing to “ruin” your childhood.
 This film captures all the purity of The Lion King we already know and love, with just enough subtle additions to update the humor and keep us engaged.
 Every moment feels new and revitalized without taking away any of what we loved from the original.